THIS WEEK'S SPONSOR:

 MacStories offers a full-text (non-truncated) RSS feed to read every story in a standard RSS client.
 The site’s main content feed is also available in JSON Feed format.

-Every MacStories article is shared on our Twitter account @MacStoriesNet.
+Every MacStories article is shared on our Mastodon account @macstories and Threads.

-MacStories’ homepage features a mix of regular and “linked” posts.
-Linked posts are special posts that are usually shorter and use their headline as a link to an interesting story or product.
-If you only want to subscribe to regular MacStories posts, an articles-only feed is available.
+MacStories’ homepage features a mix of regular and linked posts.
+If you only want to subscribe to regular MacStories posts and skip the linked posts, an articles-only feed is available.

 Furthermore, any category, author, or tag page on MacStories can be turned into a dedicated RSS feed by appending /feed/ to its URL.
 Here are a few examples of special news hubs and categories that are available as standalone RSS feeds: